ilog2000/serverless-user-mgmt/README.md

 # UPDATE

 **This code is a good example of serverless anti-pattern.
 It works, I managed to solve problems with CORS, but the whole approach is wrong.
 Use of koa.js server adds unnecessary latency to AWS Lambda cold start.
-A proper way is to create separate handlers for each endpoint, and configure them in AWS API Gateway.**
+A proper way is to create separate handlers for each endpoint, and configure them in AWS API Gateway.
+See the improved version [here](https://github.com/ilog2000/serverless-user-mgmt-2)**

 ---